actionml/harness/install.md

  - **Java 8:** this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
 Also add your JAVA_HOME to the environment
  - **Scala 2.11:** (optional), the Harness build is done by `sbt`, which will download the correct version of Scala if needed.
 If you plan to run the Scala REPL for experimenting with Scala, install using `apt-get`, `yum`, or `brew`
- - **Boost 1.55.0:** (only needed for the Contextual Bandit "CBEngine".
-1.55.0 or higher is fine.
-This needed for Vowpal Wabbit/CBEngine runtime.
  - **Git**
  - **MongoDB 3.6 to 4+:** this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
 These instructions [install Mongo 4.0 on Ubuntu 14.04 thru 18.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
- - **Spark 2.1.2+**: Used by the Universal Recommender and URNavHintingEngine.
+ - **Spark 2.3.3++**: Used by the Universal Recommender and URNavHintingEngine.
 Can be run locally in the Harness process via linked in code or setup remotely.
- - **Elasticsearch 5.x - 6+**: Used by the UREngine and URNavHinting.
+ - **Elasticsearch 5.x**: Used by the UREngine and URNavHinting.
  - **Other:** Each Engine or component may have its own requirements, see each below.

 ## Install Requirements on Ubuntu 18.04

  - Create regular user with home and shell.
-On AWS and other cloud providers this means to login with the power credentials ("ubuntu" user for AWS).
-Then use this sudoer to create a regular user account.
+On AWS and other cloud providers this means to login with ("ubuntu" or "ec2-user" user).
+The default user for AWS is all that is required, skip to **Install Prerequisites**.

+    To set up a user with passwordless sudo permissions follow these instructions

     ```
     # login as the power user, the sudoer user